ankit-rathi/ankit-rathi.github.io/dsai-ssh/preface.md

 Looks interesting?
 Stay tuned to read the upcoming chapter as soon as it is published.

-> Please note that this book does not solely cover typical data and AI concepts.
+> Please note that this book does not solely cover typical data intelligence concepts.

 Consider it as a personal coach to launch your career in data and AI field which gives you enough exposure to the field so that you can yourself prepare a roadmap of your data and AI journey.